-Default is None
+Default is 0

-This key is used by the initiator and the target to declare the maximum number of outstanding "unexpected" control-type PDUs that it can receive.
+This key is used by the initiator and the target to declare the maximum number of outstanding "unexpected" iSCSI control-type PDUs that it can receive in the full feature phase.
 It is intended to allow the receiving side to determine the amount of buffer resources needed beyond the normal flow control mechanism available in iSCSI.
-An initiator or target should select a value such that it would not impose an unnecessary constraint on the iSCSI layer under normal circumstances.
-See sections 8.3 and 8.4 for the usage of this key.
+An initiator or target should select a value such that it would not impose an unnecessary constraint on the iSCSI Layer under normal circumstances.
+The value of 0 is defined to indicate that the declarer has no limit on the maximum number of outstanding "unexpected" iSCSI control-type PDUs that it can receive.
+See sections 8.1.1 and 8.1.2 for the usage of this key.
+Note that iSER Hello and HelloReply Messages are not iSCSI control-type PDUs and are not affected by this key.